gilad44/BCards-Backend/README.md

 # 🃏 BCards Backend API

-A RESTful API server for the BCards business card management system.
+A RESTful API server for business card management.
 Built with Node.js, Express, and MongoDB, providing secure authentication, user management, and business card operations.

 ## 📋 Table of Contents